 Our client was stopped at a red light when she was rear ended by a driver who was not paying attention.
-She suffered back neck and shoulder injuries as a result and was unable to work for an extended period of time.
+She suffered back neck and shoulder injuries, including a torn rotator cuff, as a result of the collision and was unable to work for an extended period of time.

 The driver who struck her only carried $50,000 of coverage which was paid in full, but did not begin to cover our clients extensive medical and lost wage expenses.